-Postal code data and Statistics Canada's PCCF were used to assign physicians to health regions.
+Postal code data and Statistics Canada's Postal Code Conversion File (PCCF) were used to assign physicians to health regions.
 The 6-digit postal code of the physicians' mailing address was used.
-The PCCF, with postal codes through February 2021, was used.
-This method accurately assigned 99.2% of physicians to a particular health region; the remaining 0.8% were categorized as unknown.
+The PCCF, with postal codes through November 2021, was used.
+This method accurately assigned 99.8% of physicians to a particular health region; the remaining 0.2% were categorized as unknown.

-One should exert caution when performing comparisons between health regions, as the population of one health region may receive health care in another health region.
+One should exert caution when performing comparisons of physician supply between health regions, as the population of one health region may receive health care in another health region.
 This is a common occurrence in health regions bordering larger urban areas.
-For this reason, using health region peer groups is advisable.